ShiyaoC/yoyo-page/docs/gsoc.md

 ## Early September (Week 10 & 11)
 1. Understood callback for creating histogram bar chart.
-* pcp/src/include/pcp/pmwebapi.h: add a structure to store histogram values
+* pcp/src/include/pcp/pmwebapi.h: added a structure to store histogram values.
-* pcp/src/pmseries/pmseries.c: add call back for on_histogram_value
+* pcp/src/pmseries/pmseries.c: added call back for on_histogram_value.
 ### Notes
-1. Try to use HdrHistogram and it can be one of the vendors for pcp.
+* Try to use HdrHistogram and it can be one of the vendors for pcp.

 ## Late September (12 & 13)

+## Special notes
+### What if qa fails
+Before running `./check ...`, run `pmseries --load "{source.path: \"PATH/pcp/qa/archives/proc\"}"`.
+* If unable to connect to redis server with the error msg 'Segmentation fault (core dumped)', try to run `sudo make clean` and rebuild the project.
+This should solve the segmentation fault problem.

 [back](.././)